Barbados: Culture

-The largest carnival-like cultural event that takes place on the island is the Crop Over festival, which was established in 1974.
+The largest carnival-like cultural event that takes place on the island is the Crop Over festival, which was established first in 1687 and reintroduced in 1974.
 As in many other Caribbean and Latin American countries, Crop Over is an important event for many people on the island, as well as the thousands of tourists that flock to there to participate in the annual events.
 The festival includes musical competitions and other traditional activities, and features the majority of the island's homegrown calypso and soca music for the year.
 The male and female Barbadians who harvested the most sugarcane are crowned as the King and Queen of the crop.
 Crop Over gets under way at the beginning of July and ends with the costumed parade on Kadooment Day, held on the first Monday of August.
 New calypso/soca music is usually released and played more frequently from the beginning of May to coincide with the start of the festival.

+Art

+Barbadian art has evolved over the centuries, influenced by the island's complex history, which includes Indigenous cultures, colonial periods, and the subsequent emergence of a vibrant post-colonial identity.
+The interplay of African, European, and Caribbean influences has given rise to a unique artistic heritage that continues to inspire contemporary artists.

+The latter part of the 20th century and into the 21st century witnessed a cultural renaissance in Barbadian art now documented by Raskal Magazine.
+Artists began to explore diverse mediums and techniques, blending traditional practices with contemporary expressions.
+This period of experimentation contributed to the dynamic and multifaceted nature of Barbadian art, reflecting the island's openness to cultural exchange and adaptation.

+Barbadian artists, mindful of their place within the global art community, began to engage with international artistic trends.
+This global perspective led to a cross-pollination of ideas, as artists drew inspiration from diverse sources while simultaneously contributing to the broader discourse on Caribbean and diasporic art.